WICG/crash-reporting/crashReport-explainer.md

 applications—rather, faulty web browser implementations—but web app developers can respond to crashes and bugs in the platform much faster than browsers can, given complex release cycles.

-Therefore, the Crash Storage API lets developers greatly improve user experience by reducing user exposure to common crashing scenarios before they can be fixed by browser engineers independently.
+Therefore, the Crash Report API lets developers greatly improve user experience by reducing user exposure to common crashing scenarios before they can be fixed by browser engineers independently.
 This increases the overall stability of the web platform, leading to less loss of user data and poor experience.

 ## Security and privacy concerns

-TODO: Add `crashStorage`-specific security and privacy notes, distinct from https://wicg.github.io/crash-reporting/#security and https://wicg.github.io/crash-reporting/#privacy, and the questionnaire below.
+TODO: Add `crashReport`-specific security and privacy notes, distinct from https://wicg.github.io/crash-reporting/#security and https://wicg.github.io/crash-reporting/#privacy, and the questionnaire below.